-In today's blog post I'm going to share with you my thoughts on preparing for divorce, establishing a strong mindset for your divorce, and ultimately whether or not you need an attorney to represent you to accomplish those goals.
+In today's blog post, I will share my thoughts on preparing for divorce, establishing a strong mindset for your divorce, and ultimately whether or not you need an attorney to represent you to accomplish those goals.
 The trouble with tackling such an important subject like this in a blog post intended for the general audience is that I frankly do not know all of your circumstances.
 I don't know, for instance, how many children you have or how much property is at stake to be divided in this case.
-What I do know is that you need to carefully examine your family circumstances in the long-term implications of a divorce before deciding for hiring a lawyer.
+What I do know is that you need to carefully examine your family circumstances in the long-term implications of a divorce before deciding to hire a lawyer.

 Preparing for divorce: what to do in what to avoid

-for today's blog post I'm going to write with the assumption in mind that your divorce is going to happen.
-Rather than talk to you about efforts to mitigate the effects of getting divorced or even to talk about things like counseling or therapy we will be discussing this topic today with the mindset of a divorce that is very surely going to happen.
-But that said, as a divorce is now on your radar and it's looking more and more like a certainty you need to be able to consider what to do to prepare for a change in your life.
+for today's blog post, I'm going to write with the assumption in mind that your divorce is going to happen.
+Rather than talk to you about efforts to mitigate the effects of getting divorced or even talk about things like counseling or therapy, we will be discussing this topic today with the mindset of a divorce that is very surely going to happen.
+But that said, as a divorce is now on your radar and it's looking more and more like a certainty, you need to be able to consider what to do to prepare for a change in your life.

-As far as I can tell, there are 2 main areas to a divorce, the property division side, and the child custody side.
-If you don't have children then you will not be overly concerned with the child custody aspects of divorce.
+As far as I can tell, there are 2 main areas to a divorce: property division and child custody.
+If you don't have children, you will not be overly concerned with the child custody aspects of divorce.
 For folks like you, there is only one area of divorce to be concerned with.
-For all the parents out there who are going through a divorce, you need to divide up your life into two aspects centered around property division and your kids.
+For all the parents out there who are going through a divorce, you need to divide your life into two aspects: property division and your kids.

 Texas is a Community property state.
-This means that all property at the time of your divorce is presumed to be owned jointly by you and your spouse with each of you owning full portions of any piece of property.
-If you purchased your family home during your marriage, preceded to pay it off, and are considering what will happen to the home in the divorce then you should know the entire T of that home is owned equally by you and your spouse.
-This means that the house is subject to division and it does not matter if it was your income that went towards paying the house off in the 1st place.
+This means that all property at the time of your divorce is presumed to be owned jointly by you and your spouse, with each of you owning full portions of any piece of property.
+If you purchased your family home during your marriage, preceded to pay it off, and consider what will happen to the home in the divorce, you should know the entire T of that home is owned equally by you and your spouse.
+This means that the house is subject to division, and it does not matter if it was your income that went towards paying the house off in the 1st place.

-The same applies to other property like your vehicles, personal effects, vestment accounts, retirement accounts, and your checking and savings accounts.
+The same applies to other properties like your vehicles, personal effects, vestment accounts, retirement accounts, and checking and savings accounts.
 The finer points of Community property law will dictate how your case proceeds from the perspective of dividing up the contents of your home and your financial accounts.
-These are very important decisions to make and you should have an idea of how you want to see this process be achieved bearing in mind the rest of your life.
+These are critical decisions to make, and you should have an idea of how you want to see this process be achieved, bearing in mind the rest of your life.

-Next, as a parent, you will need to consider what your divorce will look like from the perspective of determining issues regarding child custody, Visitation, possession, and child support among other subjects.
-Child custody aspects of a divorce do not simply mean beginning to consider how to divide up time with your kids and then figuring out who pays who child support.
+Next, as a parent, you will need to consider what your divorce will look like from the perspective of determining issues regarding child custody, Visitation, possession, and child support, among other subjects.
+Child custody aspects of a divorce do not simply mean beginning to consider how to divide up time with your kids and figure out who pays who child support.
 Every aspect of your child's life now and their future lives will be considered in the divorce.
-You need to be able to plan for the short-term, medium-term, and long-term future of your family when it comes to your children in this divorce.
+You need to be able to plan for your family's short-term, medium-term, and long-term future when it comes to your children in this divorce.

-Another important consideration to make is regarding which parent, you, or your spouse will become the primary conservator of your children after the divorce.
-For the most part, the primary conservator is in the driver's seat when it comes to being able to make decisions on behalf of your child, seeing your child throughout the year more frequently as well as being able to receive rather than pay child support payments.
-If you and your spouse are not in agreement on this subject then this is a leading cause of divorces needing to go all the way to a divorce trial to sort them out.
+Another important consideration is regarding which parent, you, or your spouse will become the primary conservator of your children after the divorce.
+For the most part, the primary conservator is in the driver's seat when it comes to making decisions on behalf of your child, seeing your child throughout the year more frequently, and being able to receive rather than pay child support payments.
+If you and your spouse are not in agreement on this subject, then this is a leading cause of divorces needing to go all the way to a divorce trial to sort them out.

 How to establish goals for divorce

-once you have considered the most important factors in your particular divorce case you need to then consider how you are going to go about accomplishing whatever goals you have for your case.
-Doing so could be as simple as taking out a legal pad and a pen and jotting down your thoughts or could be as complex as using spreadsheets and long-term projections to make educated guesses about what is best for your family now and in the future.
+once you have considered the most important factors in your particular divorce case, you need to consider how you will go about accomplishing whatever goals you have for your case.
+Doing so could be as simple as taking out a legal pad and a pen and jotting down your thoughts, or could be as complex as using spreadsheets and long-term projections to make educated guesses about what is best for your family now and in the future.
 However, determine your goals for the case is up to you.
 What is important is that you need to have goals and have them be well defined.

 When you get right down to it, this may be the most important consideration you need to make in your case when it comes to whether or not to hire A divorce attorney.
 The simple truth is that your case is nothing without goals.
-While it is true that you can get divorced without having any goals in mind your divorce will merely be an exercise in frustration, time, and money being spent.
-Well, I wouldn't say that divorce was goals cannot do anything positive for you the effect of a divorce on the positive sides is truly mitigated if you do not take your case seriously and act intentionally.
+While it is true that you can get divorced without having any goals in mind, your divorce will merely be an exercise in frustration, time, and money being spent.
+Well, I wouldn't say that divorce was a goal that cannot do anything positive for you.
+The effect of a divorce on the positive side is truly mitigated if you do not take your case seriously and act intentionally.

 Who do you need a lawyer to help you with your divorce?

-This is going to be the central focus of the rest of our blog post today: do you need to hire an attorney to represent you in your divorce?
-Bearing in mind all of the foregoing information that we've discussed in today's blog post you should have a better idea now of whether or not your case calls for a lawyer.
+This will be the central focus of the rest of our blog post today: do you need to hire an attorney to represent you in your divorce?
+Bearing in mind all of the foregoing information that we've discussed in today's blog post, you should have a better idea now of whether or not your case calls for a lawyer.
 I will give you my general thoughts on the subject and then apply the content of today's blog post to the question as well.

-In general, the less you have at stake in the divorce the less of a need it is for you to have an attorney represent you.
-For instance, if you and your spouse have been married a short time, do not have children, and have little to no property between yourselves then your need to hire an attorney is much less than a typical person going through a divorce.
-The reason being is that you have less at stake and the stakes are much lower as a result.
+In general, the less you have at stake in the divorce, the less of a need for you to have an attorney represent you.
+For instance, if you and your spouse have been married a short time, do not have children, and have little to no property between yourselves, then your need to hire an attorney is much less than a typical person going through a divorce.
+The reason is that you have less at stake, and the stakes are much lower as a result.
 A mistake here or there will not cost you near as much as it would a person who has children and a significant amount of property with their spouse.

-If you are willing to devote a fair bit of time to proceed with your case on your own, do not mind making mistakes and then having to correct them, or just need to legally end the relationship then you may be better suited to represent yourself in a divorce than to hire an attorney.
-I'm going to provide you with similar advice in a moment but you should always consider speaking with an experienced family law attorney before deciding to represent yourself in a divorce.
+If you are willing to devote a fair bit of time to proceed with your case on your own, do not mind making mistakes and then having to correct them or need to end the relationship legally.
+You may be better suited to represent yourself in a divorce than to hire an attorney.
+I'm going to provide you with similar advice in a moment.
+Still, you should always consider speaking with an experienced family law attorney before deciding to represent yourself in a divorce.
 Consultation with one of our licensed family law attorneys is free of charge and can make a big difference when it comes to helping you decide whether or not to hire a lawyer.

-On the other hand, if you have any children then I recommend you hire an attorney.
+On the other hand, if you have any children, then I recommend you hire an attorney.
 I can see almost no circumstance involving a divorce with children that would benefit you by not having an attorney by your side.
 The relationship with your children is the most important thing to you.
-By the same token, your spouse's relationship with your children is also likely to be the most important thing to him or her.
-When you have two people in this position then you need to be sure that you have well-defined goals in a strategy to achieve those goals.
+By the same token, your spouse's relationship with your children is also likely to be the most important thing to them.
+When you have two people in this position, then you need to be sure that you have well-defined goals in a strategy to achieve those goals.
 If not, then your spouse will be at a distinct advantage in the relationship with your children will likely suffer as a result.

-Additionally, even if you do not have children but you do have a significant amount of property between you and your spouse then I also would recommend hiring an attorney.
-Money isn't the only thing in life and it is far from the most important thing period, however, if you have worked hard and saved money and accomplish many goals from a financial perspective then you will not want to leave it to chance to see what happens with your hard work in the divorce.
+Additionally, even if you do not have children but have a significant amount of property between you and your spouse, I also would recommend hiring an attorney.
+Money isn't the only thing in life, and it is far from the most important thing period; however, if you have worked hard and saved money and accomplish many goals from a financial perspective, then you will not want to leave it to chance to see what happens with your hard work in the divorce.

-Additionally, the laws regarding Community property in Texas can be peculiar and do require inexperienced and when it comes to sorting them out and applying them to your particular circumstances.
-Again, there is no need to leave it to chance or to cause yourself undue stress when it comes to needing advice on how to handle particular issues regarding Community property.
-For such a big topic in your divorce so we think that spouses entering into the process do not take this subject as seriously as they probably should.
+Additionally, the laws regarding Community property in Texas can be peculiar and require inexperienced when it comes to sorting them out and applying them to your particular circumstances.
+Again, there is no need to leave it to chance or to cause yourself undue stress when it comes to needing advice on handling particular issues regarding Community property.
+For such a big topic in your divorce, we think that spouses entering into the process do not take this subject as seriously as they probably should.
 Do not let yourself be that person and take advantage of an attorney's expertise and experience.